Pricing Enterprise Docs Agent Skills Learn

 Add human QA testing to your CI/CD pipeline with the Runhuman GitHub Action.

-Setup: Add RUNHUMAN_API_KEY to your repository secrets (get your key).
+Setup: Add RUNHUMAN_API_KEY to your repository secrets (get your key from your organization’s API Keys page).

 Quick Start